menacit/practical_cryptography_course/41-hash_chains.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Christian Siedler (CC BY-SA 2.0)" -->
-Can we make it more efficient?
+Can we make it more efficient so we don't need go through every single link digest to validate that a log entry exist in the chain?

 Yes, using a [**Merkle tree**](https://en.wikipedia.org/wiki/Merkle_tree).